AviatrixSystems/Docs/HowTos/copilot_getting_started.rst

 For data disks you already allocated to your CoPilot deployment, you can increase their size.
 For instructions, see Expand a Disk (Volume) for CoPilot Storage.

 Disk (volume) management for expandable storage became available with the release of Aviatrix CoPilot image version 1.5.1.
-Prior to CoPilot image version 1.5.1, images had a static disk of 2 TB.
+Prior to CoPilot image version 1.5.1, images required a static disk of 2 TB.
+To use the expandable storage feature and leverage additional disks/volumes, you must launch a new CoPilot instance from the marketplace based on CoPilot image version 1.5.1.

 Add a Disk (Volume) for CoPilot Storage after Deployment